winniemwikali/passwordLocker/README.md

 https://winniemwikali.github.io/passwordLocker/

 ## BDD
-- If a user creates an account they are required to sign in to continue.After that there are options to view passwords,generate password etc
+* c creates new account

+* s is to sign in

+* e to exit

+* ap to add your password

+* gp generate random password

+* vp view password

+* cp copy password

+* l log out
+## setup Insructions

+* clone this repository

+* Have pythone3.6 on your device

+* Run application in your terminal using ./run.py

+* Test application using $ python3.6 password_test.py

+* Once you run the application follow the instruction on the terminal

 ## Technologies used
 Python